-Finding the right care for your loved ones can feel daunting.
-Fortunately, varied care options exist for varied needs, but how do you decide which one is best?
+From home care to residential care, finding whats right for your loved ones can feel daunting.
+Fortunately, varied options exist for varied needs, but how do you decide which one is best?
 This guide will help you with the first step towards this important decision, which is to find out more about the different possible care options that exist.

 Home care v residential care: what’s the difference?

-Home care is a form of care that enables persons receiving care to stay in their own homes.
+Home care enables the persons receiving care to stay in their own homes.
 Carers come to the home to help with anything that needs doing, from meal planning and cooking to medication management and transportation to appointments.
-Home care works for anyone, as this kind of care can be tailored to individual needs and be adapted to different needs should circumstances change at any point.
-Care agencies, like Guardian Angel Carers, manage the care services for you, coordinating with medical professionals if necessary and ensuring that vetted and reputable carers receive ongoing training and professional development to meet your needs best.
+This kind of care can work for anyone as it can be tailored to individual needs and be adapted to different needs should circumstances change at any point.
+We at Guardian Angel Carers can manage the services for you, coordinating with medical professionals if necessary and ensuring that vetted and reputable carers receive ongoing training and professional development to meet your needs best.

-Two kinds of residential care, in the form of care homes, exist if someone would prefer not to stay at home or if receiving care at home is simply not the best option.
+There are two kinds of residential care.
+If someone would prefer not to stay at home or if receiving care at home is simply not the best option.
 A residential home offers help with personal care while a nursing home for people who need consistent medical support.
-Both employ healthcare professionals, but only nursing homes are run by qualified nursing staff, so they may be a solution for persons who currently have, or anticipate, significant medical requirements.
+Both employ healthcare professionals, but only nursing homes are run by qualified nursing staff, so they may be a solution for persons who currently have, or anticipate significant medical requirements.
 The Care Quality Commission provides quality ratings as well as other resources should a care home be your preferred option.

 Home care v care home: which is best?